MJingv/gogogo/dic.md

 - are you wondering if you have fake friend in your life?
 - here are *7* things that only fake friend *would* do
 - 1.they talk about you behind your back
-- do you find that person gossiping about you behind your back and spreading your secrets to everyone
+- do you find this person gossiping about you behind your back and spreading your secrets to everyone
-- no matter how juicy the rumor is or how popular it may make them,the true friend will never jepodize your friendship or humiliat you like that by step your in the back
+- no matter how juicy the rumor is or how popular it may make them,the true friend will never *jeopardize* your friendship or *humiliate* you like that by *stabbing* your in the back
 - but fake friend will talk trash about you and spread rumors about you when you're not looking
-- 2 they throw you on the bus
+- 2 they throw you *under* the bus
-- when the going gets tough fake friends are willing to just throw you on the bus and pain the bless on you if it means their saying own skin
+- when the going gets tough fake friends are willing to just throw you *under* the bus and *pin* the *blame* on you if it means *saving* their own skin
-- they don't w for you,they don't take you side and they serious don't get up for you when someone is hurting or bleeding you
+- they don't *vouch* for you,they don't take *your* side and they *certainly* don't *stick* up for you when someone is hurting or *belittling* you
-- the truth is they don't think you or your friendship is worth putting themselves at worse core
+- the truth is they don't think you or your friendship is worth putting themselves at *risk for*
 - 3 they constantly cancel on you
-- have you speed a week plan a trip only for your friends to cancel on you at the last minute
+- have you spent a week planning a trip only for your friends to cancel on you at the last minute
-- was there sth you're looking forward to doing with them but they never even bother to show up
+- was there sth you're looking forward to doing with them, but they never even bother to show up
-- no matter how many times you keep your minding about it,you're so called friend never keep their word
+- no matter how many times you keep your *reminding* about it,you're *so-called* friend never keep their word
-- you have to learn a hard way over and over again that you can't ever count on them to come through for you
+- you've had to learn a hard way over and over again that you can't ever count on them to come through for you
 - 4 they exclude you from their plans
-- do they seem to convinently forget to invite you to thing
+- do they seem to *conveniently* forget to invite you to things
-- do you feel excludly from group activities more often than not
+- do you feel *excluded* from group activities more often than not
-- even if you go out of way to invite them or tell them about your plan,they just don't do the same for you
+- even if you go out of way to invite them or tell them about your plans,they just don't do the same for you
-- 5 they call just ask you to for favors
+- 5 they call just to ask you to for favors
-- does this situation sound family to you,hi,listen,i know we haven't talk for a while,i need really a big favor,do you think you could help me ?please
+- does this situation sound *familiar* to you,hi,listen,i know we haven't talk in a while,i need really a big favor,do you think you could help me? please
 - if this friend only ever call you up to ask for your help,then they're probably a fake friend
-- fake friends think it's ok to go through for weeks
+- fake friends think it's ok to *ghost* you for weeks
-- only to papa being ask your for a favor ,they don't even bother to ask you how're you doing because really they're just using you to help fix their problem
+- only to *pop up* and ask your for a favor ,they don't even bother to ask you how're you doing because really they're just using you to help fix their problem
-- and the moment you gut what they want,and the other of life once were
+- and the moment you *give them* what they want,and the other of life once *more*
-- 6 they give you back in the complement
+- 6 they give you back in the *compliments*
-- have you ever said thing to you like,you did the prize well or that was better than i was expecting from you
+- have they ever said things to you like,you did *surprisingly* well or that was better than i expected from you
-- or maybe you're x so much better than usually do
+- or maybe you *look* so much better than usually do
-- a back hand of complement of sth a fake friend do to settle put you down by making a song like prezi
+- a *backhand*  *compliment* is sth fake friends do to *subtly* put you down by making it *sounds* like *praise*
-- it's a way to critisize you without being to obvious about it
+- it's a way to *criticize* you without being *too* obvious about it
-- it shows that there are jerous of you that they judge you more harshy than they want let it on
+- it shows that they are *jealous* of you that they judge you more *harshly* than they want let on
-- what they really want to do is take a dig of you and pass off the bit of let it hurt tezing the between friends
+- what they really want to do is to take a dig at you and pass it off as a bit of *lighthearted* *harshly*  between friends
 - 7 they only talk about themselves
-- do they go on in all the only themselves their problems and whatever else is going on their own life
+- do they go on and  *on* *about* only themselves their problems and whatever else is going on their own life
 - do they brush you off when you want to talk about your thoughts and feelings
-- does it seem like they don't pay attention to any topic that doesn't envolve them
+- does it seem like they don't pay attention to any topic that doesn't *involve* them
-- the communication between you two feel largely one sided because fake friends are selfish absorbed and inconsidered
+- the communication between you two feel largely one sided because fake friends are *self-absorbed* and inconsiderate
 - they don't care much about you or what you have to say
-- like any other kind of relationship all relationships need honest,trust,care,and mul respect to thrive and survive
+- like any other kind of relationship all relationships need honest,trust,care,and *mutual* respect to thrive and survive
-- when it comes to fake friends,you know this that all the thing are sorry missing
+- but when it comes to fake friends,you'll *notice*  that all the thing are *sorely* missing

+introvert
+---

+- what comes to your mind when your hear the word introvert
+- is it that shy vow flower day dreaming in the social gathering
+- or the cd kid who really spoke in the class
+- but wait
+- did you know that there are more the discase introvert than just there socialize frequency or lack there off
+- there are even different types of introvert
+- new know,right?
+- by defination ,introvert need time by themselves to recharge in avoide becoming the emotional drained
+- but according to researches by psychology profe wc ,there are 4 types of introvert
+- this type taking it into account the very personality introvert and the ecoknowledge that interversion is a spythom
+- without being said here are the 4 types of introvert
+- 1.social introvert
+- social introvert? yeah,you heard that right
+- social introvert are both the most outgoing and the most private of the 4 types
+- they don't feel shy or anxiety in the social setting and they may even enjoy them,but they feel emotional drained if they stay off too long
+- well,so in like spending time alone,they still want to feel close friend,they can depend on
+- and they attend to be the most social when they're amount a group of friend
+- someone who doesn't know them might even assume they're extrovert, if you meet them when they hang out with their close friends